1 Reason Stepan May Be Headed for a Slowdown

 Source: S&P Capital IQ.
 Data is current as of latest fully reported quarter.
 Dollar amounts in millions.
 FQ = fiscal quarter.

 Let's dig into the inventory specifics.
-On a trailing-12-month basis, finished goods inventory was the fastest-growing segment, up 51.1%.
+On a trailing-12-month basis, finished goods inventory was the fastest-growing segment, up 55.4%.
 That can be a warning sign, so investors should check in with Stepan's filings to make sure there's a good reason for packing the storeroom for this period.
-On a sequential-quarter basis, finished goods inventory was also the fastest-growing segment, up -12.0%.
-With inventory segments moving opposite directions for the periods we're considering, this one is a toss-up.
+On a sequential-quarter basis, finished goods inventory was also the fastest-growing segment, up 10.8%.
+That's another warning sign.

 Foolish bottom line